Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 When do I need to replace a helmet?

-For details, see our inevitable page on when to replace your helmet.
+For details, see our page on when to replace your helmet.

 What other activities can a bike helmet be used for?

-The ASTM standards for Inline Skating and bicycle helmets are the same.
+The ASTM standard for inline skating and bicycle helmets is the same.
 Inline skaters asked to have it that way after using bike helmets for a decade and finding them adequate for skating protection.
 For other activities you are on your own with a bicycling-only helmet.
-There are a few multi-purpose helmets on the market that meet Snell's N-94 multi-purpose standard.
-And of course we have a page up with more on multi-purpose helmets.
+We have a page up with more on multi-purpose helmets.

 Who has mandatory helmet laws?

 At least 21 states and 145 localities in the US.
-All of Australia, and parts of Canada.
+All of Australia and New Zealand, Argentina, and parts of Canada.
 Here is our list of laws.

 Where do I find statistics on helmets?